qureai/qureai.github.io/_posts/2019-04-15-scaling-up-tb-screening-with-ai.md

 #### Diagnosis of TB
 There are many tests to detect TB.
 Some of them are as follows:

-* Chest X-ray: They are used to detect inflammation in the lungs due to TB.
-The inflammation might be visible on the x-ray as an abnormal shadow.
-Further confirmatory tests like ones below are carried if the x-ray is suspected to be positive for TB.
-* Sputum test: It involves microscopic tests of sputum (phlegm).
-It also helps in understanding how infectious a patient is.
-* Molecular tests: Tests like Genexpert and TrueNat fall under this category.
+* Chest X-ray: Typically used to screen for signs of TB in the lungs.
+They are a sensitive and inexpensive screening test, but may pick up other lung diseases too.
+So chest X-rays are not used for a final TB diagnosis.
+The presence of TB bacteria is confirmed using a bacteriological or molecular test of sputum or other biological sample.

+* Sputum tests: The older AFB sputum tests (samples manually viewed through a microscope looking for signs of bacteria) are still used in low-income countries to confirm TB.
+A more sensitive sputum test that uses DNA amplification technology to detect traces is now in wide use to confirm TB – it’s not only more sensitive, but also can also look for TB resistance.
+Tests like Genexpert and TrueNat fall under this category.
 These are fairly expensive tests.

 Molecular tests have shown [excellent results in South Africa](https://www.tbfacts.org/tb-south-africa-hiv/)  and are generally considered as the go-to test for TB.
 However, their high costs make it impossible to conduct them for every TB suspect.